 - Spam complaints – your messages target people who aren't into your services, and they will mark you as an ultimate source of spam, decreasing your deliverability scores.

 - High bounce rates – inactive and fake email addresses will make your sent messages bounce since they can't be technically delivered.
-Most Email Service Providers (ESPs) react to such stats negatively too.
+Most Email Service Providers (ESPs) react negatively to such statistics too.

 5 Types of Fake Spam Sign-Ups